kochavalabs/docs/preprocessed/3-Architecture/6-Data_Structures.md

 It provides a way to deploy and interact with a smart contract without needing a network of nodes.

-### Readonly Node
+### Gateway Node

-A readonly node is connected to the network but does not participate in consensus.
+A gateway node is connected to the network but does not participate in consensus.
-The main role of a readonly node is to allow clients to send requests to the channel including submitting transactions and requesting information from the ledger or state.
+The main role of a gateway node is to allow clients to send requests to the channel including submitting transactions and requesting information from the ledger or state.

 ### Consensus Node